 Probably at a legal technical level this may not be a valid license.
 I am not making a legal stand, I am making a stand for what I think is right.
 My own assertion.

 And I am running out of steam without even getting into the byzantine labyrinth of the Instagram API Sandbox mode.
 FLickr’s api?
 It just works.
 It can return photos even without authentication.

 What’s the point?
 My little rant, 90 minutes of my day into it already, will not change anything.
 There will be another 80M photos shared tomorrow.
 But looking a bit more closely at what a “free” service does allow and does not allow is part of an important literacy that will come into play sooner or later down stream.

 Instagram’s purpose seems to have a stream of photos to place in between their advertisements.
 I am perplexed and feel like the only person who has noticed the slick way ads are enmeshed in your streams.
 All your liking, posting, sharing is for one single purpo$e.

 Top / Featured Image: I wanted a grumpy photo, and searched on that term in compfight for flickr creative commons licensed photos.
 A cat named “Amy” is the winner.
 Just for the record, I did not see any dogs in the results.

 The picture of grumpy Amy is a flickr photo by Andreas Buthmann https://flickr.com/photos/andreas_buthmann/25623253245 shared under a Creative Commons (BY-SA) license

 The post "Instagrump:

-Share Give Away Photos You Cannot Find, Search, or License" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2016/03/instagrump/) on March 28, 2016.
+Share Give Away Photos You Cannot Find, Search, or License" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (https://cogdogblog.com/2016/03/instagrump/) on March 28, 2016.